telac/aoc2023/day10/README.md

 =REGEXEXTRACT(TO_TEXT(Sheet1!A1); REPT("(.)"; LEN(Sheet1!A1)))
 ```

+We can then run `sol.gs` on the resulting output of the previous command, which will output a path to a different sheet

-Get the max from the grid:
+After, we can simply get the max from the grid:

 ```
 =MAX(2:1000)